icons

 Author : author_image admin

-If you have a green thumb and always wanted a garden; but have no space for it – try a Terrace Garden!
-This is the best way to have your very own garden, and you can even grow your own chemical and pesticide-free vegetables when you start terrace farming.
+If you have a green thumb but no backyard space, a terrace garden is the perfect solution.
+Whether you live in an apartment in Mumbai or have a roof terrace garden in Bangalore, you can grow fresh vegetables, herbs, and flowers in a limited area.
+This is the best way to have your garden, and you can even grow your own chemical and pesticide-free vegetables when you start terrace farming.

 What Do You Need?